Chinese Herbal Medicine

 For some conditions, including pain and traumatic injury, herbs may be prescribed for external use

 Chinese herbs are very safe when prescribed by a qualified herbalist.
-At Quan Yin Healing Arts, we use only reputable distributors of Chinese herbs.
+We use only reputable distributors of Chinese herbs at Quan Yin Healing Arts.
 The raw herbal formula prescriptions are filled by Kamwo Herbal Pharmacy, NY, NY, and shipped directly to the patient.
 Granular extract formulas are manufactured by Kaiser Pharmaceuticals and filled and dispensed by Crane Herb Company in Massachusetts.
 They are also sent directly to the patient.
 Please refer to the company websites on the links page for further information about herbal safety procedures.

 In addition to a two-month herbal mentorship in a hospital setting in China, Karen has studied with many master herbalists, including Ping Chan (injury and traumatology), Daniel Camburn (fertility and advanced gynecology), and Sharon Weizenbaum (a two-year herbal mentorship program), throughout her over 20 years of practice.